 When we help others, we are promoting physiological changes in the brain that are associated with happiness.
 Long-term, these feelings are followed by longer periods of calm that lead to better health and wellbeing.

-A good deed impacts our perceptions positively, which gives us a more positive outlook on life.
-Helping those who are less fortunate, makes us realise how lucky we are and stops us from focusing on ourselves.
+A good deed has a positive impact on our perceptions, which gives us a more positive outlook on life.
+Helping those who are less fortunate makes us realise how lucky we are and stops us from focusing on ourselves.

 Good deeds promote positive emotions and help us reduce stress.
 Reducing stress boosts immunity, protecting us from disease.